Time Interfaces in Bianisotropic Media: Introduction

-In this paper, we contemplate the electromagnetic scattering from temporal interfaces between an isotropic magnetodielectric medium and bianisotropic media of all known classes.
+In this paper, we make initial steps in this research direction and contemplate the electromagnetic scattering from temporal interfaces between an isotropic magnetodielectric medium and bianisotropic media of all known classes (chiral, Tellegen, moving, and omega \cite{Serdyukov}).
 For each class, we deduce the scattered fields created at temporal interfaces and explain the corresponding wave phenomena.
-We find that Tellegen and chiral temporal interfaces offer an opportunity to control the polarization in reflection and transmission, while artificial moving and omega temporal interfaces manipulate the wave features based on the propagation direction of the incident wave.
-Also, we list all possible wave effects at both spatial and temporal interfaces and show that phenomena at temporal interfaces complement those at spatial interfaces, adding possibilities to control not only the waves' amplitude, the corresponding phase, and polarization but also their angular frequency.
+In particular, we find that chiral and Tellegen temporal interfaces offer an opportunity to control wave polarization in reflection and transmission, while artificial moving and omega temporal interfaces manipulate wave features based on the propagation direction of the incident wave.
+Also, we list all such possible wave effects at both spatial and temporal interfaces and show that phenomena at temporal interfaces complement those at spatial interfaces, adding possibilities to control not only the waves' amplitude, phase, and polarization, but also their angular frequency.

+The paper is organized as follows: Section~\ref{sec:BMICLTI} succinctly explains the classification of linear time-invariant bianisotropic media and concisely describes the electromagnetic phenomena due to the presence of a spatial interface or a two-dimensional array of bianisotropic inclusions in space.
+Afterward, Section~\ref{sec:TIBMA4} comprehensively analyses temporal interfaces and the associated wave phenomena for each class of bianisotropic media.
+Additionally, the same section throws light on several topics including time-domain material relations, field evaporation, and possible realizations of such systems.
+Finally, Section~\ref{sec:CONCL} summarizes the main conclusions of the paper.

-\section{Bianisotropic media}
+\section{Bianisotropic Media}